bvibber/audio-feeder/readme.md

 Flash output is resampled to 2-channel 44.1 kHz, which is the only supported output format for dynamically generated audio in Flash.

+## Rate control

+As of 0.4.21, the tempo or playback rate can be modified without altering pitch, suitable for use in implementing video playback control.

+Set the `tempo` property to a value larger than 1 to multiply speed, or less than 1 to decrease it.
+The `playbackPosition` property is returned in input units, making it fairly easy to report back a current time suitable for A/V sync; however some properties such as `durationBuffered` will return output units and should be used carefully when at non-default empos.

+Currently the tempo control is not applied to data that has already been buffered, which can produce a "lag time" before tempo changes take effect.

+Note that stereo or multi-channel input is mixed down to mono for processing when the tempo is not set at 1; see [audio-tempo-changer#1](https://github.com/velochy/audio-tempo-changer.js/issues/1).

 ## Rebuilding pre-packed AudioFeeder.js